052223-java-angular/Soudry-P1-Backend/README.md

 - **BCrypt**: A Java library for hashing and checking passwords for security.
 - **JUnit, Mockito, and PowerMock**: Used for unit and integration testing.
 - **Git and GitHub**: Used for version control.
+- **Spring Boot** Connecting to the third party APi and other bits of functionality.

 ## Requirements